autocrypt/autocrypt/doc/ecosystem-dangers.rst

- - we should specify that any spam/malware flag set from a filter that the user trusts should be sufficient to discourage processing of INBOME headers, so that Mallory needs to craft a sufficiently-plausible message (including DKIM and whatever other indicators the filters care about) to make it into the INBOME-capable agent's internal state storage.
+ - we should specify that any spam/malware flag set from a filter that the user trusts should be sufficient to discourage processing of Autocrypt headers, so that Mallory needs to craft a sufficiently-plausible message (including DKIM and whatever other indicators the filters care about) to make it into the Autocrypt-capable agent's internal state storage.